Donald Fagen – circa 1980

 After this, the duo returns to working as solo acts.
 Donald Fagen releases ‘Morph The Cat’ (2006) (US no. 26, UK no. 35); Walter Becker issues ‘Circus Money’ (2008); and Fagen puts out ‘Sunken Condos’ (2012) (US no. 12, UK no. 35).

-Walter Becker passes away on 3 September 2017 ‘following an undisclosed illness.’
+Walter Becker passes away on 3 September 2017 as a result of oesophageal cancer.
 He was 67 years old.

 Steely Dan was never a standard rock band.
 Walter Becker and Donald Fagen were always wilfully enigmatic and elusive.
 Perhaps part of their appeal is the mystery that surrounds them and seeps into their complex lyrics and erudite jazz pop music.
 Their best work was in their 1972-1980 period.
 The idea of a ‘group’ being a concept masterminded by two people was unusual in 1974 but became common with dance music acts of later times such as The Pet Shop Boys, K.L.F., and Basement Jaxx.
 Steely Dan was always a puzzle, but it was a puzzle that was involving and intriguing.
 Steely Dan produced ‘a sophisticated distinctive sound with accessible melodic hooks, complex harmonies and time signatures.’
 They were one of rock’s ‘most musically adventurous and fascinating acts.’